-Excess expenses increased by approximately \$2,004,000 in 2023.
-This increase over the prior year was primarily related to a decrease in net patient service revenue as well as less grant funding received in 2023.
+Excess expenses decreased by approximately \$943,000 in 2024.
+This decrease over the prior year was primarily related to an increase in net patient service revenue as well as an increase in grant funding received in 2024.

-Operating expenses increased by approximately \$1,218,000 which was largely related to the additional depreciation expense for the information technology system implemented in September 2022.
+Operating expenses increased by approximately \$1,245,000 which was largely related to the increase in salaries expense.

-Management's Discussion and Analysis For The Year Ended September 30, 2023
+Management's Discussion and Analysis For The Year Ended September 30, 2024